Runko: Modern multiphysics toolbox for plasma simulations: Numerical implementation

 \subsection{Solvers}

 Each module can contain several \textit{solvers} that operate on and/or change the internal attributes of the module's tiles.
 Solvers are created by first defining an interface with an abstract class.
 The actual solver implementations that can be instantiated (i.e., the concrete classes) can then be implemented by creating a derived class from this abstract interface.
-These abstract interface classes are binded to \python\ via the so-called trampoline classes.
+These abstract interface classes are bound to \python\ objects via the ``trampoline'' classes.
 This automates the binding of any user-defined concrete solver implementations.
 A typical requirement of any solver is that it should provide a \texttt{solve} method that takes (at least) the module's tile as an input.

-As an example, the \textsc{pic} module defines, e.g., an abstract \textsc{Interpolator} solver interface.
+As an example, the \textsc{pic} module defines an abstract \textsc{Interpolator} solver interface.
 The purpose of this solver object is to interpolate the $\Ehat$ and $\Bhat$ fields, defined on a lattice, to arbitrary particle locations.
-One of the currently provided \textsc{Interpolator} instances is the \textsc{Linear} solver that implements a linear $1$st order interpolation scheme to approximate the field values between the grid points.
-Thanks to this design pattern, it would be very easy to extend the module to include other interpolation methods too, like $2$nd order polynomial or a spectral interpolation.
-The framework is agnostic about how the job of the solver is actually fulfilled: it is enough that it just conforms to the abstract interface class standard, and after that it can be automatically incorporated into the module routines.
+One of the currently provided \textsc{Interpolator} instances is the \textsc{Linear} solver that implements a linear first-order interpolation scheme to approximate the field values between the grid points.
+Thanks to this design pattern, it is very easy to extend the module to include other interpolation methods, such as a second-order polynomial or a spectral interpolation.
+The framework is agnostic about how the job of the solver is actually fulfilled; it is enough that it conforms to the abstract interface class standard, after which it can be automatically incorporated into the module routines.